 Cost Of Funerals And Final Expenses By State

 The expense of dying will differ depending on where you reside, much like the cost of living.
 The table below may give you a sense of what average funeral expenses will be in your state.
-You’ll see that, in states with high costs of living, such as New York and California, a burial can end up costing more than usual.
+You’ll see that, in states with high living costs, such as New York and California, a burial can cost more than usual.

 |STATE||Funeral Cost||Final Expenses||Total Cost|